alextereshyt/LXDrummer/readme.md

-# LXDrummer: A Simple Drum Machine
+# LXDrummer: ESP8266 Drum Machine

 LXDrummer is a straightforward drum machine based on the ESP8266, featuring an 8x8 LED matrix display controlled by a rotary encoder.
 This project allows you to create and play drum patterns with an intuitive interface.